Thinking of designing a building? Forget what you know!

 “If it ain’t broke, don’t fix it.”
 How often have we heard that before?
 But the problem with a traditional ‘wait until it breaks’ approach to building is that: one, things always break; and two, it’s always more expensive than you planned.
-According to the International Facility Management Association, maintenance typically accounts for 35% of a facility’s operational cost.1
+According to the International Facility Management Association, maintenance typically accounts for 35 per cent of a facility’s operational cost.

 Within the new building model, this reactive approach to fixing the problem is moving to a more proactive posture of anticipating the problem before it arrives.
 While a preventative maintenance approach relies on performing regular, prescheduled maintenance checks and repairs, a better way to go about it is by using a predictive maintenance approach based on the actual condition of the equipment.
 In this way, repairs and maintenance are prioritised according to what the building owner and operator deem important.

-The ROI success story speaks for itself, with 70-75% fewer breakdowns, 35-45% reduction in downtime, 20-25% increase in production and a 10% ROI.
-When supported by analytics, an optimised system can reduce a building’s maintenance and energy costs by up to 20%.
+The ROI success story speaks for itself, with 70–75 per cent fewer breakdowns, 35–45 per cent reduction in downtime, 20–25 per cent increase in production and a 10 per cent ROI.
+When supported by analytics, an optimised system can reduce a building’s maintenance and energy costs by up to 20 per cent.